peterhinch/micropython-nano-gui/DRIVERS.md

 ### 5.5.2 Public Methods

 * `sleep` No args.
 Applications should call this before power down to ensure the display is put into the correct state.
+It powers the display down.
 * `ready` No args.
 After issuing a `refresh` the device will become busy for a period: `ready` status should be checked before issuing `refresh`.
 * `wait_until_ready` No args.
 Pause until the device is ready.
 This should be